|Title:||Instructor of Spanish

 Department of Language, Literature and Cultures

-Dr. Rocío Zalba received her Ph.D. in Latin American literature from the University of Kansas and her M.A in Hispanic Literature from the University of Toronto, Canada.
-She specializes in the performance of memory as it pertains to the construction of national identity represented in argentine theatre (1980-2001).
-Her research has led to scholarly presentations and publications that include
+Rocío Zalba holds a Ph.D. in Latin American literature from the University of Kansas and an M.A in Hispanic Literature from the University of Toronto, Canada.
+Her scholarly publications and presentations focus on the performance of memory and national identity in argentine theatre.